MODFLOW-USGS/modflow6/distribution/README.md

 The label must start immediately following the patch version number, with no space in between.
 The label may contain numeric characters or symbols, but *must not* start with a number (otherwise there is no way to distinguish it from the patch version number).

+The `update_version.py` script has a few other flags:

-The `--approved` (short `-a`) flag can be used to approve an official release.
+- `--approved` (short `-a`): approve an official release.
 If the `--approved` flag is provided, disclaimer language is altered to reflect approval.
 If the flag is not provided, the language reflects preliminary/provisional status and `(preliminary)` is appended to version numbers.

-The `--releasemode` flag can be used to control whether binaries are built in development or release mode by editing the contents of `src/Utilities/version.f90`.
+- `--releasemode` (short `-r`): toggle whether binaries are built in development or release mode by editing the contents of `src/Utilities/version.f90`.
 If the `--releasemode` flag is provided, `IDEVELOPMODE` is set to 0.
 If `--releasemode` is not provided, `IDEVELOPMODE` is set to 1.

-The `--get` (short `-g`) flag causes the script to print the current version number to `stdout` without making any updates.
+- `--get` (short `-g`): print the current version number to `stdout` without making any updates.

-The `--citation` (short `-c`) flag generates a citation from the contents of `CITATION.cff` and prints it to `stdout`, again without making any updates.
+- `--citation` (short `-c`): generate a citation from the contents of `CITATION.cff` and print it to `stdout`, again without making any updates.

 ### Build makefiles